-A push mower may die while mowing from a fuel or air restriction due to plugged filters, bad fuel, a dirty carburetor or a clogged fuel system.
+A push mower may start and then die due to a lack of fuel, air, or spark due to plugged filters, bad fuel, a dirty carburetor, a clogged fuel system, a bad spark plug, or a faulty ignition coil.
 An insufficient engine oil level and plugged mower deck can also cause a push mower to die.

 I have put together a list of causes that can be the reason your push mower shuts down.
 Read on for more information and how to fix your mower’s running problem.